 - Sulaymanyah: Babylon Hotel As

-Even if you’re usually a spontaneous traveler, we don’t recommend just showing up and looking for a place to stay.
-You can, of course, but there’s no guarantee they’ll speak English.
+However, even if you’re usually a spontaneous traveler, we don’t recommend just showing up and looking for a place to stay.
+You can, of course, but there’s no guarantee you’ll find a hotel with staff who speak English.

 What currency is used in Iraqi Kurdistan?